YipuZhao/gf_orb_slam2/README.md

 ## Build & Run

+[Note]: The build requires that `Eigen` and related libraries are present in the /usr/local, however in later versions of ubuntu>18.04, it is located in /usr/local/eigen3.
+Be sure to make proper adjustments to avoid build issues

 To build GF-ORB-SLAM2, first clone the repo to your catkin workspace

     cd ~/catkin_ws/src && git clone https://github.com/ivalab/gf_orb_slam2.git